Discovering Assets through DHCP Log Queries

 Preparing the target environment for Dynamic Discovery through DHCP Directory Watcher method

 The current implementation of DHCP discovery with the Directory Watcher method supports Microsoft Server 2008 and 2012.

 Make sure your Microsoft DHCP configuration enables logging.
-Also, it is strongly recommended that you move the log files to a directory that is separate from the DHCP database files.
+You must also move the log files to a directory that is separate from the DHCP database files.
 Microsoft DHCP stores log data in a separate file for each day of the week and overwrites each file on a weekly basis.